pedrojrv/ML_Nuclear_Data/AME/README.md

 # Notebooks

-This directory contains two notebooks.
+This directory contains three notebooks.
 The first one shows how the AME text files are parsed and extracted in case this needs to be done again (doubtful).
-The second one goes through a simple example of how to load and explore the AME processed files.
+The second one goes through a simple example of how to load the different AME datasets available.
+The third notebook shows a basic exploration of some AME datasets.